 The new economy emerging from the industrial revolution (in its two stages) was totally in the hands of the private initiative.
 The private agents created industry and held the investing capital.
 It was not a revolution planned or invented by the State or by any other organized entity.
 It just surged.
 It emerged from the hands of private citizens and took all by surprise.
 A quite pleasant surprise for those who held the capital.
 An inevitable surprise for the new labor class - and an incontrollable surprise for the State.
 There was, now, a new power capable of disputing with the State in a much better level than the power of barons and feudal landlords of the middle ages.
 Back from that era, marked for continuous fights, barons finally won.
-Not the new economy, along with the new barons coming from the recent bourgeoisie.
+Not necessarily the same barons of the past, but rather those who managed to adapt to the new economy, along with the new barons coming from the recent bourgeoisie.
 The winners were those who knew how to manage the economic weapons with much more skills as they had in the past dealt with political and military weapons.
 The liberalism that emerged to privilege the individual and his freedom originated a dominant class, holding the capital and monopolizing the investment.